Stable cohomology of the perfect cone toroidal compactification of ${\mathcal A}_g$: Stabilization of the cohomology of

 holds for $m\leq g$.

-To compute the stable cohomology of $\ua^{\times n}$, it only remains to compute the $\Sp(2g)$-invariant part of $\coh [q]{A^{ n}}$ for an abelian $g$-fold $A$ and $q\leq g$, because this is what contributes the trivial summands in the local system $R^q\pi^{\times n}_*\QQ$.
-As local systems of odd weight have trivial cohomology, we only have to deal with the case $q=2l$.
+To compute the stable cohomology of $\ua^{\times n}$, it only remains to compute the $\Sp(2g)$-invariant part of $\coh [q]{A^{ n}}$ for an abelian $g$-fold $A$ and $q\leq g$, because this is what contributes the trivial summands (which recall, means equal to $\VV_0$) in the local system $R^q\pi^{\times n}_*\QQ$.
+As local systems of odd weight have zero cohomology, we only have to deal with the case $q=2l$.

 The cohomology ring of an abelian variety is the exterior algebra of its first cohomology group, so that we have

 and by \cite[Theorem 3.7]{thompson}, for $2l\leq g$ the $\Sp(2g)$-invariant part of the above cohomology group is isomorphic to $\Sym^l(\Sym^2\QQ^n)$.